-1. Candidates will be required to hold their UWI Identification Cards to the camera and take a photo prior to the start of the examination.

-- 2. Candidates must have a quiet place to sit alone and take their examination free of distractions.
+- 1. Candidates will be required to hold their UWI Identification Cards to the camera and take a photo prior to the start of the examination. - 2.
+Candidates must have a quiet place to sit alone and take their examination free of distractions.
 Any contact with other persons or looking away from the screen while taking the examination will be regarded as an "examination irregularity".
 Televisions and other persons in the room can draw your attention away from the examination. - 3.
-Baseball caps or hats that extend beyond the forehead are not permitted while taking the examination. - 4.
+Electronic devices, cellular phones, wired or wireless headphones/earphones, earbuds or any other listening devices are strictly prohibited during online examinations. - 4.
+Baseball caps or hats that extend beyond the forehead are not permitted while taking the examination. - 5.
 Candidates are not allowed to move away from the computer during the examination. - 5.
 Candidates are required to do room scans of their environment ahead of the start of each examination. - 6.
 Candidates are not permitted to communicate with other persons during their examination.